Is a Small Travel Trailer right for you?

 If you've never owned and traveled with one before, you may feel overwhelmed at all there is to learn.
-But don't worry, thousands of people jump in every year!
+But don't worry, thousands of people jump in every year.
 You will find that it's easy, fun and quite affordable when compared with other means of travel.
 Plus...we're right here to help you get started!

 So why not a Motorhome, Fifth Wheel, or larger trailer?

-You have to decide your priorities and what's important to you.
-Keeping it small and simple has been perfect for us.
-So to help you, here are some of our key considerations.
+You have to set your priorities and decide what's important to you.
+Keeping it small and simple has been the right choice for us.
+So to help you decide, here are some of our key considerations.

 Reasons to Consider a Small Travel Trailer

 We store ours beside our garage.
-Keeping it at home like this makes it much easier to get ready for travel, cleanup afterwards, and perform maintenance.
-It's also just nice to be able to check on it whenever we want to.
-Of course the cost savings of not having to pay for storage is a plus too!
+Keeping it at home like this makes it much easier to get ready for travel, clean up afterward, and perform maintenance.
+It's also just nice to be able to check on it and work on it whenever we want to.
+Of course, the cost savings of not having to pay for storage is a big plus too!

 We tow ours with a 6 cylinder Toyota Tacoma.
 With it, we have no problems getting up hills or getting blown around by big trucks on the highway.
 It's also very easy to turn, pull into gas stations and pull into other parking lots along the way.

 Being small makes it very easy to back into a campsite.
-(Once you get used to backing up that is!)
-You will often see people struggling to get their big rigs into a campsite.
+(Once we got used to backing up that is!)
+We often see people struggling to get their big rigs into a campsite.

-There are less things to break and less to take care of.
+There are fewer things to break and less to take care of.
 Also, it's pretty quick and easy to clean once we get back home.

 It's less expensive to buy and maintain.
-You will use less gas when you travel.
-And at the end, you'll lose less value to depreciation.
+We use less gas when we travel.
+And in the end, we won't lose too much value to depreciation.

-So I don't really know if this is true or not and you may not see this as an advantage, but it seems that when we are camping the people with small travel trailers are spending more of their time outside.
-People with big rigs seem to be relaxing inside, frequently watching their big screen TVs.
-(Obviously there's no place for a big screen in ours!)
+So I don't really know if this is true or not and you may not see this as an advantage, but we seem to notice that people with small travel trailers are spending more of their time outside.
+Those with big rigs seem to be relaxing inside, frequently watching their big screen TVs.
+(Obviously, there's no place for a big screen in ours!)